tatsuyai713/qnx-ros2/qnx/README.md

 ```

 You can now run ROS2 nodes on the QNX target.
-For example, run the turtlesim node:
+For example, run the demo_nodes_cpp node:

 ```bash
 ros2 launch demo_nodes_cpp talker_listener.launch.py